tardate/kalinka/README.md

 # kalinka

+## Update

+This is a quick port of the original kalinka demo.
+Note that it still uses a (now) very old jQuery and version of Any+Time.
+Maybe it will get an update one day?

+## About

 kalinka: Google Calendar Link-maker and Any+Time jQuery demo

 Any+Time was one of the more interesting options I covered in my